slip/Resolutionathens-Redesign/README.md

 # Resolution Redesign

-The new site for [Resolution Digital Type and Image](http://www.resolutionathens.com).
 Updates will occasionally show up at [beta.resolutionathens.com](http://beta.resolutionathens.com).

+I put up [Resolution Digital Type and Image](http://www.resolutionathens.com) as a stop-gap WP site to make sure that anyone who got a business card would actually see a site.
+Now it's time to make it fast and pretty.
+But am I being too cute with the hyper-responsiveness?

 I'm going to use this space to design and develop in public.
 Eventually the notes I make here will become a case study.